 I also collaborate on some related projects:

-My publications are indexed on Google Scholar, some thoughts are on Twitter.
+My publications are indexed on Google Scholar.
 I used to blog at the International of Cognition and Culture Institute and to write a monthly column on psychology and public policies in Cerveau&Psycho (in French).

 Département d’Études Cognitives